 setUID- Set the value of a unique ID.

 Caution: If a UID is incremented, and the entity you're using it on can't be saved, there is no safe way to decrement the UID back to its previous value.
-Therefore, you're advised to not use UIDs within transactions.
+It's much better to just throw away that UID.